OpenAirOrchestra/carnie-gigs/readme.txt

 == Description ==

-A gig calendar specifically tailored for The Canival Band.
+A gig calendar specifically tailored for The Carnival Band.

 == Installation ==